Benjamin-Dobell/luabundler/README.md

 ## Search Paths

-In order, to know where to look for required files, you must provide one or more [search path patterns](https://www.lua.org/pil/8.1.html).
+In order to know where to look for required files, you must provide one or more [search path patterns](https://www.lua.org/pil/8.1.html).

 In addition to allowing you to add directories to search within, the pattern format allows you to configure supported file extensions as well.